ethanabrooks/movies/README.md

 files (to lazy to code in `wget`).
 Afterward, `main.py` will actually run the model.

+In order to run each part of the model in isolation, it is advisable to follow the these steps:

+1. Run `python movies.py` (or the dataset of your choosing) to parse the data.

+2. Run `model.py --dataset=Movies --retrain` to train the model.
+Of course, this can take a while.

+3. Finally,

 The main goal of this design (besides just getting TensorFlow to work!) was to allow the program's three main functions to operate independently: